MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 - Codeunit size of the subscriber matters.
 Try to have smaller codeunits.
 - Use single instance codeunits for subscribers, if possible.

-Be aware that table events changes the behavior of SQL optimizations in the BC server:
+Be aware that table events changes the behavior of SQL optimizations in the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] server:

 - The [!INCLUDE[prodshort](../developer/includes/prodshort.md)] server will issue SQL update/delete statements row in a for loop rather than one SQL statement.
 - Impacts `MODIFYALL`/`DELETEALL` methods to be able to perform bulk SQL operations to be forced to do single row operations.